 Stand up to cyber bullying!

-Don’t be afraid to stand up for yourself, or stand up for someone else who is being cyber bullied – usually the bullying can be stopped pretty quickly when people speak up.
-Talk about it – being vocal about cyber bullying reminds others to treat people the way they’d like to be treated online!
+Don’t be afraid to stand up for yourself or someone else who is being bullied this way.
+The bullying can usually be stopped pretty quickly when people speak up.

-Support others who have been targeted – Look out for mates and others online – cyber bullies are less likely to target people who are well supported.
-You could tell the person who is doing the bullying to back off, or you could message the person being bullied to let them know you don’t like what’s happening to them and help them get support.
+Support others who have been targeted: Look out for your mates and others online– cyber bullies are less likely to target people who are well supported.
+You could tell the person who is doing the bullying to back off, or you could message the person being bullied to support them.